 (Jossey-Bass, 2003); and a book based on his doctoral research in epistemology, The Texture of Mystery: An Interdisciplinary Inquiry into Perception and Learning

 (Bucknell University Press, 1998).
-In 2009, he began conducting research in children’s cognitive development as part of Oxford University’s Cognition, Religion, and Theology project, and he is now continuing the work cross-culturally by interviewing children in other countries.
+In 2009, he began conducting research in children’s cognitive development as part of Oxford University’s Cognition, Religion, and Theology project, and has since interviewed over 500 children in five countries about invisible friends, deities, ancestors, angels, and more.